 PAT testing or “portable appliance testing” is a vital part of any health & safety policy for small businesses in Coventry & the Midlands.
-It can be used by schools, theatres & other organisations to ensure the electrical safety of equipment.
-It’s becoming increasingly common for residential care homes to ask that equipment taken in for residents is PAT tested as well.
+It can be used by schools, theatres, landlords & other organisations to ensure the electrical safety of equipment.
+It’s also more common for residential care homes to require equipment taken in for residents is PAT tested as well.

 It’s all about being safe